Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 With the range and variety of commercial software products on the shelves today, how can an educator or parent choose a program that will most benefit a particular student?
 Where are product reviews that can inform the decision?

-Four web-based resources contain detailed information on reading software programs and address specific needs of students with special needs in reading.
+Since different reading software applications contain different features, it is important that students are matched with software that best meets their specific needs.
+LD Online has identified five web-based resources that contain detailed information on reading software programs and address specific needs of students with special needs in reading.
 The following overview provides a synopsis of each resource to help streamline the selection process.

-The reading matrix posted on the National Center for Technology Innovation (NCTI) website serves as a database of both published research and commercial products, reviewed for universal design features that benefit students with reading challenges.
-The NCTI reading matrix is organized around six purposes for the use of technology in reading instruction, including:
+The TechMatrix (opens in a new window) serves as a database of both published research and commercial products, reviewed for universal design and accessibility features that benefit students with learning challenges.
+The TechMatrix is organized around seven learning supports for the use of technology in instruction, including:

-Products are reviewed for the presence of features such as text-to-speech capabilities, in-line dictionary support, customizable views, and progress monitoring options.
+Products are reviewed for the presence of features such as text-to-speech capabilities, word prediction, embedded resources (ex. e-dictionary, e-thesaurus, highlighting) customizable views, and differentiation.
 The matrix is updated regularly with new products, research reports, and additional features.
-Recently added was information on educational applications of each product.
-Direct links are provided to product websites.
+In addition to reading, users can find reviewed products and research in writing, mathematics, and assistive technology access devices.

 National Center for Accessible Media

-The National Center for Accessible Media (NCAM) website focuses on the technological aspects of e-books and digital talking books (DTB) software and hardware that make print accessible to readers with learning difficulties or vision impairments.
+The National Center for Accessible Media (opens in a new window) (NCAM) website focuses on the technological aspects of e-books and digital talking books (DTB) software and hardware.
+Digital books are computer files stored on CD, in a directory, or on a memory card.
+They can also be read on stand alone players or on computers.
+Digital books make print accessible to readers with learning difficulties or vision impairments.
 The NCAM reading matrix serves as a resource for identifying capabilities for tools, such as:

 • Cost